Joanne C. Benson: Marijuana

 In 2022, Benson voted against legislation to legalize recreational marijuana in Maryland.
 She also voted against a bill to place a referendum legalizing recreational marijuana on the 2022 ballot.

 Minimum wage

 In 2019, Benson voted in favor of legislation to raise the state's minimum wage to $15 an hour, but expressed disappointment with the date's effective date of 2025.

+Redistricting

+In February 2026, Benson said she supported pursuing mid-decade redistricting in Maryland and supported holding a vote on a bill that would redraw Maryland's congressional districts to improve the Democratic Party's chances of winning the 1st congressional district, the only congressional district held by Republicans in the state.

 Social issues

 In 1991, Benson voted in favor of legislation to protect the right to abortion in Maryland.

 Benson opposed the Religious Freedom and Civil Marriage Protection Act, a bill introduced in 2011 to legalize same-sex marriage in Maryland, saying that she did not view gay marriage as a civil rights issue.
 Although she was absent for the vote on the bill, she said she would have voted against it.
 In 2012, she voted against the Civil Marriage Protection Act.

 In 2022, Benson supported legislation to provide paid family leave to all Maryland workers, saying that paid family leave "should not be viewed as a privilege, but as something that is humane and just".